ritvikindupuri/Orbitwatch/TECHNICAL_SPEC.md

 2.  **Telemetry Stream (API Call 2):** A RESTful query is dispatched to `/basicspacedata/query`.
 The query parameters are tuned for maximum SDA resolution: `MEAN_MOTION/0.95--1.05` and `ECCENTRICITY/<0.02`. **OrbitWatch ingests exactly 300 high-priority GEO assets per cycle.** This specific volume ensures the training manifold has sufficient statistical density to define "Normal" station-keeping without exceeding the GPU memory constraints of the TensorFlow.js WebGL backend.
 3.  **Heuristic Enrichment:** As raw 3LE text is parsed, the system applies a heuristic attribution layer.
 It maps `OBJECT_NAME` strings to nation-states and organizations using a local dictionary (e.g., `SHIJIAN` -> `Owner: PRC, Org: CNSA`).
 4.  **Temporal Commitment:** Data is snapshotted into IndexedDB.
 Each snapshot represents a complete state of the 300-asset fleet at a specific epoch.
 By maintaining a sliding window of the last 5 snapshots, the system creates a 1,500-record longitudinal dataset for the Ensemble models.
+5.  **Orbital Age Determination:** The `Orbital Age` feature is a derived temporal metric.
+It is calculated during the parsing phase as: $\text{Age} = T_{\text{now}} - T_{\text{launch}}$.
+The launch date is extracted from the Space-Track registry's international designator (COSPAR ID) embedded within the TLE line 1.
+For example, an ID of `98067A` indicates a launch in 1998.
+This metric is essential for filtering out inert debris and end-of-life hardware.
+6.  **Telemetry Ingress Intervals & Periodic Sync Logic:** OrbitWatch operates on a deterministic **60-second synchronization heartbeat (T+60s)**.
+Every minute, the system's background worker triggers an automated fetch cycle.
+    *   **The Process:** The background loop calls the authenticated `fetchSpaceTrackCatalog` service.
+If the session is active, it retrieves fresh TLE lines.
+    *   **Hot-Swap Mechanism:** Once the new 300-asset catalog is parsed and committed to IndexedDB, the application performs a "Hot-Swap" in the React state.
+This instantly updates the SGP4 propagators and ML inference inputs with the latest orbital epoch, ensuring the tactical display reflects current reality rather than historical projections.
+    *   **UI Feedback:** The "LAST SYNC" metric on the Global Stats Bar provides a real-time countdown to the next ingress event, maintaining high operator situational awareness regarding data freshness.

+### 3.4 Mathematical Normalization (Z-Score Scaling)
+Standardization is critical to ensure that features with large ranges (like RAAN) do not bias the model against features with small ranges (like Eccentricity).

+**The Standardizing Formula:**
+$$Z = \frac{x_i - \mu}{\sigma + \epsilon}$$

+**Variables:**
+*   **$x_i$:** The current raw orbital feature.
+*   **$\mu$:** The mean of the 1,500-record training buffer.
+*   **$\sigma$:** The standard deviation of the training buffer.
+*   **$\epsilon$:** Numerical stability constant ($1e-5$).

+### 3.5 Legacy Asset Detection & Behavioral Classification
+OrbitWatch distinguishes between modern high-value assets and legacy satellites through a deterministic parsing logic applied during the ingestion phase.
+This ensures that historical debris does not trigger false positive tactical alerts.

+1.  **COSPAR ID Extraction:** The application utilizes a regular expression kernel to isolate the **International Designator** from the first line of the TLE stream (Line 1, Columns 10-17).
+This ID follows the format `YYNNNA`, where `YY` is the launch year.
+2.  **Centennial Year Validation:** OrbitWatch applies a "Legacy Logic Gate" to the `YY` component.
+If `YY > 50`, the system assumes a 20th-century launch (`19YY`); otherwise, it assumes a 21st-century launch (`20YY`).
+3.  **Threshold Detection:** Objects identified with an operational age exceeding **15 years** are automatically tagged as **'Legacy Assets'**.
+4.  **Behavioral Contextualization:** By detecting legacy satellites, the system can distinguish between "Intentional Tactical Maneuvers" (associated with modern assets) and "Natural Inclination Drift."
+Legacy GEO assets often lack active station-keeping propellant, causing them to exhibit a characteristic 0.8 to 1.5 degree annual inclination oscillation due to lunar/solar gravitational perturbations.
+Detecting this "Legacy Signature" allows the ML ensemble to prioritize truly anomalous modern maneuvers over predictable aging-hardware drift.

 ---